-- 1.5.1 Civil flights in military airspace may be authorised subject to military activity, weather and any special procedures for the control of civil aircraft which have been published. - 1.5.2 Unless otherwise specified, civil aircraft operating in military airspace will receive the following level of service:
+1.5.1 Civil flights in military airspace may be authorised subject to military activity, weather and any special procedures for the control of civil aircraft which have been published.

+1.5.2 Unless otherwise specified, civil aircraft operating in military airspace will receive the following level of service:

-Airspace Level of service for civil flight Military airspace controlled/administered by Military ATC Approved aircraft - equivalent to Class A and/or Class C airspace, as applicable Restricted Areas and Military Operating Areas controlled/administered by other military units e.g. Navy or Army Note: ATC may provide limited FIS and SAR services in accordance with ENR 1.1 Section 2.2 Note: Military ATC areas are identified in DAH as controlled/administered by 452SQN or 453SQN.
-See
+Airspace Level of service for civil flight Approved aircraft - equivalent to Class A and/or Class C airspace, as applicable Restricted Areas and Military Operating Areas controlled/administered by other military units e.g. Navy or Army No ATS Note: ATC may provide limited FIS and SA services in accordance with ENR 1.1 Section 2.2 Note: Military ATC areas are identified in DAH as controlled/administered by 452SQN or 453SQN.
+See ENR 1.1 paragraph 2.2.4